-Double Reese's Peanut Butter Ice Cream is a delicious vanilla ice cream studded with two varieties of Reese's candy - peanut butter cups and Reese's pieces.
+Double Reese's Peanut Butter Ice Cream - a delicious vanilla ice cream studded with two varieties of Reese's candy - peanut butter cups and Reese's pieces.
 This ice cream will please every peanut butter cup fan.

 We are an ice cream-loving family, and any season is ice cream season in our house.
 Homemade ice cream is our favorite, and if you follow my blog, you know that I make ice cream weekly.
 I love coming up with new flavors and combinations.

 This recipe is for the peanut butter cup lover.
 Two varieties of Reese's candy - peanut butter cups and Reese's pieces - make their way into this delicious vanilla ice cream.
 And the colors are festively appropriate for Fall, too!
 (I'm so happy fall has arrived, but I'm digressing...)

 This ice cream starts with the same custard base that I always use when I make ice cream.
 Four basic ingredients - plus flavorings - is all you need.

 - egg yolks

 For vanilla ice cream, add in vanilla extract (or vanilla bean paste).
 Also, a touch of salt helps to balance out the sweetness.
 After churning the ice cream, fold in chopped peanut butter cups and Reese's pieces.
 Freeze until firm and enjoy!

 Garnish this ice cream with extra peanut butter cups or pair it with my Double Reese's Peanut Butter Cookies.
 These recipes are perfect for the excesses of Halloween candy that we will all have in another month or so.

 If you are a die-hard ice cream fan like me, please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

 More ice cream recipes to try